1. Global expansion occurs when a business grows its operations outside of its ‘base country’ of operations.

 Once established in their country of origin, every enterprise should consider whether global expansion is a good idea for their business.

 In this article, we look at the meaning of the term ‘global expansion’, and assess the pros and cons of global expansion as a business strategy.

 What is global expansion?

-Expansion is the natural trajectory of any successful business.
-Initially this expansion tends to occur ‘locally’: The business will grow in its original location.
-Overtime, businesses will often explore expanding ‘nationally’: Expanding within their existing country.
+The definition of global expansion is the growth of a business outside its base country into multiple overseas locations.
+Of course, expansion is the natural trajectory of any successful business.
+Initially, this expansion tends to occur ‘locally’: The business will grow in its original location.
+Over time, businesses will often explore expanding ‘nationally’: Expanding within their existing country.

 At a certain point, many businesses will look at expanding into other countries.
-Even if it is simply an expansion into a neighboring country, this is known as ‘global’ or ‘international’ expansion.
+Even if it is simply an expansion into a neighboring country, this is where it becomes a ‘global’ or ‘international’ expansion.
 For example, post-Brexit, many United Kingdom businesses are considering how to best manage their expansion into EU countries.

 In addition to sourcing talent, consider several other ways your workforce can benefit from global expansion:

 - Secondments or intra-group transfers